Funding Programmes

 As part of the ”Kummimuseo” programme, art museums can apply for funding either for an entirely new project or to deepen an existing one in development.

-The Partner Museum Programme is a form of visual arts support launched by the Jenny and Antti Wihuri Foundation in 2017.
+The Partner Museum Programme is a form of visual arts support launched by Jenny and Antti Wihuri Foundation in 2017.
 Within the programme, art museums can apply for funding for a variety of contemporary art projects.

 The aim is to support small and mid-sized museums, and joint projects between multiple museums are also eligible.
 Applications are submitted via the Wihuri Foundation’s online grant service, and the foundation announces the application period in advance through its own channels.